What to do in Kotor: the Most Picturesque Town in Montenegro

 Even if you are not hungry, you would still want to sit at some picturesque outdoor table, enjoying a cup of coffee or some local wine.

-Or you can sample the local food - with a rich Mediterranean cuisine and plenty of fresh seafood, you'll have plenty of delicious food to try there.
+Or you can sample the local food: Kotor's Mediterranean cuisine and plenty of fresh seafood will make you tempted to try its delicious there.
 Order some traditional dishes like Njeguški pršut (smoked ham) or savory cheese pies.

 Walk the city walls